Neha/gatsbyjs-codelab/gatsbyjs-introduction.md

 ## :diamond_shape_with_a_dot_inside: Gatsbyjs and Performance

 As per me, performance is very relative term.
 Unless and until same app is tested with different tech-stack and under same tools and traffic.
 Though Gatsbyjs claim for Blazing-fast site.
 It could be.
-Here is the lighthouse score of the application we have developed.

 - Speed Index (page load performance) & Time to interact
 - webpagespeed.org